 Here's why.

-I know What I'm Doing
+I Know What I'm Doing

 This ain't my first rodeo.
 I know how to choose a cover designer.
 I know how to work with an editor.
 I know how to publish and market a book.
 While help with the various tasks involved in publishing would be nice, it's not in any way necessary in my case.
 I know how to produce a professional quality book on my own.
 It takes a lot of work, but I'm not afraid of working hard.